aaronpeters/hillpsychiatry.nl/posts/nl-top-websites-certificates.md

 - Your best option is a DV certificate, served with a valid OCSP staple -->

 - Do not use an EV certificate
-- For optimal performance, serve a DV certificate with a valid OCSP staple
+- For optimal performance, serve a DV or OV certificate with a valid OCSP staple

 <!-- Knowing the _type_ of certificate and OCSP stapling are important, I wanted to know what the big websites in NL are serving today.
 Are EV certificates popular?  -->